How to submit a patch to the PIM?¶

 To be able to merge your contribution, we need you to read and sign the following contributor agreement https://www.akeneo.com/contributor-license-agreement/

 Install the Software Stack¶

-Before working on Akeneo PIM, set a Symfony2 friendly environment up with the following software:
+Before working on Akeneo PIM, set up a Symfony 4 friendly environment with the following software:

 - Follow the technical requirements System Requirements

 Set your user information up with your real name and a working email address:

 $ git config --global user.name "Your Name" $ git config --global user.email "firstname.lastname@example.org"

 If you are new to Git, you are highly recommended to read the excellent and free ProGit book.

 If your IDE creates configuration files inside the directory of the project,

 you can use global